Questions?

 • The fragrance or essential oil used has a dark appearance out of bottle

 When a soap begins to turn brown, vanillin is usually the culprit.
-It’s exactly what it sounds like vanillin – vanilla – otherwise known for its notes of sweetness and warmth.
-It is a naturally-occurring compound that is often found in bakery-type fragrance oils.
-Plan ahead by checking the vanillin content of your fragrance oil and sticking to colors that will still work with a tinge of beige/brown.
-Learn more in Melt and Pour 101: Fragrance & Essential Oils.
+Vanillin (or vanilla) is otherwise known for its notes of sweetness and warmth.
+It is a naturally occurring compound that is often found in bakery-type fragrance oils.
+Plan ahead by checking the vanillin content of your fragrance oil and sticking to colors that will still work with a tinge of beige or brown.

 I used botanicals/flower petals in my soap and now it looks undesirable.